w3c-fedid/FedCM/explorations/HOWTO-chrome.md

   }
 }
 ```
-Note that the `error` field in the response including both `code` and `url` is optional.
-As long as the flag is enabled, the browser will render an error UI when the token request is failed.
-The `error` field is used to customize the flow when an error happens.
-The browser will show a customized UI with proper error message if the code is one of "invalid_request", "unauthorized_client", "access_denied", "server_error", and "temporarily_unavailable".
-If a `url` field is provided, the browser will add an affordance for users to open a new page (e.g. via pop-up window) with that URL to learn more about the error on that page.
+Note that the `error` field in the response including both `code` and `url` is
+optional.
+As long as the flag is enabled, Chrome will render an error UI when
+the token request fails.
+The `error` field is used to customize the flow when an
+error happens.
+Chrome will show a customized UI with proper error message if the
+code is "invalid_request", "unauthorized_client", "access_denied", "server_error",
+or "temporarily_unavailable".
+If a `url` field is provided, Chrome will add an
+affordance for users to open a new page (e.g., via pop-up window) with that URL
+to learn more about the error on that page.

-### AccountAutoSelectedFlag API
+### `AccountAutoSelectedFlag` API

-In order to use the AccountAutoSelectedFlag API:
+To use the AccountAutoSelectedFlag API:
 * Enable the experimental feature `FedCmAccountAutoSelectedFlag` in `chrome://flags`.

 The browser will send a new boolean to represent whether auto re-authentication was triggered such that the account was auto selected by the browser in the flow to both the IdP and the API caller.